Loading...

 The profit split gap is notable.
 Alpha Futures returns 90% of your profits, putting $900 in your pocket for every $1,000 earned.
 The other firm's 80% split means you would receive $800 on that same amount — a $100 per-thousand difference that scales with every payout.

-Maximum drawdowns are close ($2,000 at My Funded Futures vs $1,750), so the buffer difference is minimal.
+Maximum drawdowns are close ($1,750 at Alpha Futures vs $1,500), so the buffer difference is minimal.

 My Funded Futures sets the bar lower with a $3,000 profit target versus $4,000.
+Additionally, My Funded Futures requires fewer minimum trading days (1 vs 2).

 View the full details on each firm's page: Alpha Futures rules & pricing and My Funded Futures rules & pricing.